Vasile-Peste/proposal-renaming-javascript-to-x/README.md

 - Rebranding Opportunity: Renaming JavaScript to "Hyper" presents an exciting opportunity for rebranding and revitalizing the language.
 It enables a fresh start, shedding any residual negative perceptions associated with the existing name, and positioning the language as a modern and progressive technology.
 - Reflecting Versatility: The new name, "Hyper" embodies the dynamic, fast-paced, and adaptable nature of the language, highlighting its suitability for a wide range of applications and environments.
 It reflects the language's ability to power hyper-connected, interactive, and intelligent systems.
 - Embracing Industry Trends: Renaming JavaScript to "Hyper" aligns with the industry trend of naming programming languages with modern and futuristic connotations.
 This will help the language stay relevant and appealing to developers, ensuring its continued growth and evolution.
 - International Appeal and Cultural Neutrality: "JavaScript" carries with it a certain cultural and linguistic association with the English language and the Western world.
-By adopting the name "Hyper," the language can present a more neutral and globally inclusive identity.
+By adopting the name "Hyper" the language can present a more neutral and globally inclusive identity.
 This can facilitate its acceptance and adoption in diverse linguistic and cultural contexts, promoting a sense of inclusivity and expanding its user base worldwide.

 ## Implementation Considerations & Transition
 - Community Engagement: To ensure a smooth transition, it is crucial to engage the JavaScript community in discussions about the proposed name change.
 Soliciting feedback, addressing concerns, and involving key stakeholders will foster a sense of ownership and promote consensus.